citp/privacy-policy-historical/t/th/the/theiconic.co.nz.md

-HE ICONIC ensures that all information collected will be safely and securely stored.
+THE ICONIC ensures that all information collected will be safely and securely stored.
 We protect your personal information by:

   * Restricting access to personal information